MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-single-instance.md

 > [!div class="checklist"]
 > - Turn off XAML's generated `Program` code
-> - Define customized `MAIN` method for redirection
+> - Define customized `Main` method for redirection
 > - Test single-instancing after app deployment

 ## Pre-requisites

 This tutorial uses Visual Studio and builds on the WinUI blank app template.
-To get set up, follow the instructions in [Get started with WinUI](../../get-started/start-here.md).
-You'll install Visual Studio, configure it for developing apps with WinUI, create the Hello World project, and make sure you have the latest version of WinUI.
+If you're new to WinUI development, you can get set up by following the instructions in [Get started with WinUI](../../get-started/start-here.md).
+There you'll install Visual Studio, configure it for developing apps with WinUI while ensuring you have the latest version of WinUI and the Windows App SDK, and create a Hello World project.

 When you've done that, come back here to learn how to turn your "Hello World" project into a single-instanced app.